Fantom-Factory/afBeanUtils/readme.md

 ## Overview

-*Bean Utils is a support library that aids Alien-Factory in the development of other libraries, frameworks and applications.
-Though you are welcome to use it, you may find features are missing and the documentation incomplete.*

 `Bean Utils` is a collection of utilities and software patterns for overcoming common issues associated with data objects.

 Features include: